 There are few things as effective as increasing you level of education when trying to increase your yearly income, so it comes as no surprise that online colleges have quickly become one of the most popular ways to better yourself in the past decade.
-The allure of flexible scheduling and not having to travel are surely to blame for that.
+The allure of flexible scheduling and not having to travel are surely to blame for such rapid expansion.
 But unfortunately, when an industry grows at that pace, it inevitably gets saturated with people just looking to make a buck by providing less than stellar services.
 Or even worse just a flat out scam!
-So if you are looking for a great learning experience on the web, then I recommend you take a look at these seven things to look for in online colleges.
+So if you are looking for a great online college experience then take a listen to what I have to say.
+I've been there.

 First, here's a video that lays out a few of the more reputable online colleges.

 I chose this first because it is simply put, the most important factor.
 Having the correct accreditation is the difference between your degree meaning a new career, and it not being worth the paper that it’s printed on.
 The issue is that it is entirely possible to set up an educational institution without having done anything to assure the quality of the degree.
 There are even companies which sell degrees without you having to do any work at all.
 These degree mills are practically worthless as any research into whether or not you attended a real college will ultimately reveal the truth.
 It doesn’t end there though, because without having a standard of education, an online college can say that you have a valuable degree even if they all they taught was outdated material and bad business practices.
 So don’t ruin your online college experience, and especially don't waste your money if they are not accredited.